gjerdrun/kingshot_guide/docs/events/halls-of-governors/4th-5th-hog.md

     | Gathering | Gather 2 Iron | 3 pts |

     !!! tip "Focus"
-        - Research yields more pts in stage 4 than 5.
+        - Research yields more pts in stage 4 than 5. so prioritize speedups in day 4

     !!! note "What to save up beforehand"
         - Charm materials and a research near completion